Maxgabe/Game-Test-Cases/README.md

 # Test-Cases

-# Below are some Test-Cases that I made
+# Below are some Test-Cases that I wrote

 -----------------
 **ID** : MX01